QR-based Parallel Set-Valued Approximation with Rational Functions: Introduction

 \section{Introduction}

-Set-valued rational approximation, also called vector-valued rational approximation, is a recent, powerful tool for the approximation of matrix-valued functions and large sets of functions simultanueously (see e.g. \cite{HochmanFastAAA},\cite{SuBaiSVRat}, \cite{NLEIGS} and \cite{KarlSVAAA}).
-The underlying approach to rational approximation is typically a greedy iterative scheme called \emph{Adaptive Antoulas-Anderson} (AAA) representing the rational functions in barycentric form (see \cite{scalarRationalAAAAntoulas},\cite{AAA}).
-The central idea in Set-valued rational approximation is to maximally exploit structure present in a matrix function $s \mapsto M(s)$ or more generally a collection of functions $\{f_1(s),\ldots,f_N(s)\}$, by constructing a \emph{joint rational approximation}, that is, a rational set-valued function, which by its very nature uses a shared set of poles to approximate all functions in the collection.
-We will make this idea precise in Section \ref{sec:introSVAAA}.
-Even if the final approximation obtained through set-valued rational approximation is larger in degree than any individual approximation, because the functions are correlated, the total information needed to describe and evaluate the collection of approximate functions using this approach can be much smaller.
-As an additional benefit, this approach can enable one to adaptively select functions that contribute more to a pre-determined cost function for approximation.
-This means one can approximate those functions more finely, and other functions more coarsely.\\ In Section \ref{sec:introSVAAA}, we introduce the AAA algorithm and its set-valued variant.
-In Section \ref{sec:qrAAAObserv}, we report two novel theoretical insights on set-valued AAA approximation and its link to interpolative decompositions.
-Subsequently, in Section~\ref{sec:qr-aaa}, we apply these results to build our algorithm, and we analyse its complexity.
-The resulting method is applied to some well-known reference problems.
-In addition, its effectiveness is shown for the problem of Boundary Element Method (BEM, see \cite{Sauter}) near-field wavenumber dependence approximation (see e.g. \cite{Dirckx}, where the far-field case was examined).
+Set-valued rational approximation, also called vector-valued rational approximation, is a recent, powerful tool for the approximation of matrix-valued functions and large sets of functions simultanueously (see, e.g., \cite{HochmanFastAAA},\cite{SuBaiSVRat}, \cite{robustRatGuttel} and \cite{KarlSVAAA}).
+The underlying approach to rational approximation is typically a greedy iterative scheme called `AAA' (\emph{Adaptive Antoulas-Anderson}) representing the rational functions in barycentric form (see \cite{scalarRationalAAAAntoulas} and \cite{AAA}).
+The central idea in set-valued rational approximation is to maximally exploit structure present in a set-valued function $z \mapsto \mathbf{f}(z)=[f_1(z),\ldots,f_N(z)]$, by constructing an approximation $\mathbf{r}(z)=[r_1(z),\ldots,r_{N}(z)]$ such that each component $r_i(z),i\in\{1,\ldots,N\}$ is a rational function with the same poles and interpolation points as every other component.
+We will make this idea more precise in Section \ref{sec:introSVAAA}.
+Typically, $\mathbf{r}(z)$ has a larger rational degree than any individual rational approximation to a component $f_i$ would have had.
+However, the total information needed to describe $\mathbf{r}(z)$ and the cost to evaluate it are often much smaller compared to using a union of component-wise approximations.
+As an additional benefit, the set-valued approach allows one to weight component functions of $\mathbf{f}$ to contribute more or less to a pre-determined cost function for approximation.
+For example, in \cite{robustRatGuttel}, the authors introduce \emph{weighted AAA} for matrix-valued functions in \emph{split form} (see also Section~\ref{sec:qrAAAtest}).
+Here, the scalar functions appearing in the split form are strategically scaled by the norms of the corresponding matrices, improving the `robustness' (as defined in \cite{robustRatGuttel}) of the final approximation.
+More generally, depending on analytic knowledge or predetermined design criteria, certain component functions in $\mathbf{f}$ may contribute more or less to a desired final approximation condition.
+Set-valued approximation in this case allows one to exploit the relative importance of the component functions, in a way that is not (easily) accomplished by approximating each function individually.
+Finally, the components having common interpolation points may simplify further algebraic manipulations of the approximation, such as methods for linearization and root-finding, which play an enabling role e.g. in Compact Rational Krylov (CORK) methods for nonlinear eigenvalue problems~\cite{CORK}.\\ In Section \ref{sec:introSVAAA}, we introduce the AAA algorithm and its set-valued variant, SV-AAA.
+Additionally we provide an interpretation of SV-AAA as an interpolative matrix decomposition.
+In Section \ref{sec:qr-aaa} we introduce QR-based set-valued AAA (QR-AAA) and show that it is as accurate as regular SV-AAA.
+In Section \ref{sec:parallel} we outline and analyze a parallel variant of QR-AAA, called PQR-AAA.
+We apply QR-AAA to some well-known reference non-linear eigenvalue problems in Section \ref{sec:qrAAAtest}.
+We conclude Section \ref{sec:qrAAAtest} by showing the effectiveness of PQR-AAA for the problem of Boundary Element Method near-field wavenumber dependence approximation (see, e.g., \cite{Dirckx}, where the far-field case was examined).